Constellation is a performance-based composition, devised by Sheena Phillips of CoMA Singers.

 “Physically distant individuals coming to together to make a virtual whole – was my key with regards to a moving image response to the 19 musicians that make up the work ‘Constellation’ by Sheena Phillips.

-I am a multimedia artist and much of the material used in Constellation had been previous footage captured that had not yet come into fruition via other project endeavors.
+I am a multimedia artist and much of the material used in Constellation had been previous footage captured that had not yet come into fruition via other project endeavours.

 One of these being journeys shot whilst in the car.
 I have also made many drawings, musical compositions and writings in the past on this subject;